batect/batect/docs/GettingStarted.md

    For more information on `batect.yml`, consult the [documentation](ConfigFile.md).

-2. Run `./batect tasks`, and you'll see the tasks that we just defined:
+2. Run `./batect --list-tasks`, and you'll see the tasks that we just defined:

     ```
     Available tasks: